forestgrape/coronavirus/index.md

 	- Main spreading in Winter season and in generally dry areas.
 The primary spreading in very dry (indoor) areas would also explain why the described coronaviruses diseases occurred recently, even though overall hygiene increased.
 * In settings without prior SARS experience the infection rate in health care workers is very high:
-	* In 2003 in South East Asia [15]
+	* 2003 in South East Asia [15]
-	* In 2019/2020 in Europe - Italy especially [13]<br>
+	* 2019/2020 in Europe - Italy especially [13]<br>

 	Possible Explanation: The medical staff is used to protect against aerosol infections and know to handle them.
 However, they are not yet used to the new spreading pattern.
 Consequently in all rooms of the building wearing a mask could possibly reduce the infection rates (there many cities in China reported few infections in hospitals \[citation to be added]).
 #### Further evidences
 Remark: The following pieces of evidence are 'in work'.
 * In humid and warm temperature environments (above 33 degrees) there are no known events of a step increase in death numbers.
 [11] shows that warm temperatures of 33 Celsius and high relative don't yield a much faster rate of inactivation; temperatures over 38 degrees do induce a much faster inactivation [11].
 A possible explanation why in humid conditions around 33 degrees there no super-spreading events observed is: In humid enviroments organic particles act as condensation nuclei and therefore loose their dry form.
 So viruses "find" themselfs within aerosols.
-In this case an aerosol like spreading pattern with no super-spreading events would be exspected.
+In this case an aerosol like spreading pattern with no super-spreading events would be expected.

 * The initial animal to human of  Sars-Cov-2 and occurred in a setting of cold outside temperature and therefore dry indoor air, namely in the Wuhan Sea Food market.
 Pictures of the market suggest that the market is partly indoor and therefore likely heated.
 	Similar transmission settings from animal to human have been likely the case for